eithompson/sylloge/spec.md

 To facilitate this, we will use [Neo4j](https://en.wikipedia.org/wiki/Neo4j) to store the [Wikipedia data](https://en.wikipedia.org/wiki/Wikipedia:Database_download) in a graph format.
 Nodes are articles, edges are links.
 We will need to construct our own links which determine the rules of whether similarity to page x should trigger a match on page y (this might not be transitive!).
 I call this the **association model**: it is what ties the single-topic models together into a multi-topic model.
 It will also live in Neo4j.

+### Exact matches

+Naturally, we will want exact matches to hit.
+For instance, a "Super Mario Galaxy" search should return a selection which includes "Super Mario Galaxy" in the text, even if the NLP model wouldn't return a hit.
+We will still use the multi-level model here - so a search for "video game" should also return such cases.

+Here's an important thought: **exact matches, combined with the association model, could get us 90% of the way there without NLP**.
+NLP would be nice to have, but basically having a multi-level model where the single-topic model is simplified to just "does term show up in document" could be very powerful on its own.

 ## Infrastructure and workflow

 (will write commentary on this in detail later)

 ![Infrastructure and workflow](images/infra-1.png)

 ## Interface

 Need to flesh out ideas for this.
 Not urgent, though.
 Creating the actual interface will likely be the last part - we will probably just be generating markdown files for a while.

+### Result presentation

+I've mentioned that results should be organized by source document, but I think that may be just a sub-level.
+With the multi-topic model in mind, it would be great for the top-level organization to be defined by which Wikipedia topic was matched: the Wiki topic of the actual search term, or of an adjacent page?
+For instance, results for a search for "video game" could look like:

+- Selections matching "video game"
+  - Paragraphs 3-5 of document abc (exact match)
+    - ...video game...
+  - Paragraphs 10-15 of document def
+    - ...controller...Atari...Miyamoto...
+(NLP match)
+- Selections matching "Super Mario Galaxy"
+  - Paragraphs 5-8 of document xyz
+    - ...Super Mario Galaxy... (exact match)

+### Result expansion

+Long documents which match basically all the way through (say, >50% of [neighborhoods](#note-on-neighborhoods) match) should be truncated, ideally with an option to expand.

+### Custom topic distance

+One option we could provide to users is the ability to "expand the search" by being more lax in our association model rules.
+For instance, allowing Super Mario Galaxy to show up in searches for Mario Kart Wii; there is no direct link from Super Mario Galaxy to Mario Kart Wii, but you can get from one to the other through the Wii page.

 ## Note on neighborhoods